epfl-ada/ada-2023-project-adavengers2023/README.md

 **Role Evolution Analysis**: Examine how the representation of females in movies has changed over the years.

-### 4. Correlation Between Female Characters and Box Office Success

-**Additional Data Required**: Box office data for a wide range of movies.

-As we only have data on box office revenue for about 10% of the movies, we considered removing this question, as it is not the main part of our research.
-However, we have decided to keep it here for now in case we want to expand our analysis in the end.

-**Analysis Steps**:

-**Data Correlation**: Analyze the correlation between the presence/role of female characters and box office earnings.

-**Historical Context Analysis**: Examine how this correlation varies over different historical periods.

-**Statistical Analysis**: Apply statistical methods to validate findings and understand the extent of the influence.

 ### Proposed Timeline

 **November 17-23:**